-The two PhD positions connect to the two main aims within the project: understanding how to achieve and exploit vibrational excitation in CO2 for a surface reaction with carbon (the reverse Boudouard reaction) and understanding the interplay between flow dynamics and the overall reactor power balance (reverse vortex in relation to heat recirculation, supersonic flow in relation to vibrational non-equilibrium).
+The position connect to the two main aims within the project: understanding how to achieve and exploit vibrational excitation in CO2 for a surface reaction with carbon (the reverse Boudouard reaction) and understanding the interplay between flow dynamics and the overall reactor power balance (reverse vortex in relation to heat recirculation, supersonic flow in relation to vibrational non-equilibrium).
 Laser Raman scattering is the baseline diagnostic for achieving such understanding in the microwave plasma reactors.

 - Perform laser Raman spectroscopy to investigate in situ excitation distributions.

 - Perform ex situ Fourier Transform Infrared spectroscopy to monitor reactor performance.

 The project will be carried out under the supervision of Gerard van Rooij and Michael Gleeson and in collaboration with Shell.

 You are excited to work in an international environment.
 We will consider applicants with a Master’s degree in Physics, Chemistry and Mechanical Engineering.
 Preferably you have experience with laser spectroscopy.